dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/user-guide/index.md

 3. Show the UI element of `view` by appending it to an existing element in the DOM;
 4. Open the video stream which will show up in the UI Element.

-Step 3 can be done anywhere after step 1.

 ```html
 <!-- Define an element to hold the UI element -->
 <div id="enhancerUIContainer" style="width:1280px;height:720px;"></div>